NativeScript/docs-v7/tutorial/chapter-2.md

 ## 2.3: Adding UI components

 Let's dig into the files used to create your app's UI, which reside in the `app/views` folder.
 Each folder in `app/views` contains the code for one of the three pages in Groceries: `list`, `login`, and `register`.
-If you look in the `app/views/login` folder, you'll see three files: `login.css`, `login.js`, and the `login.xml`.
-When you open `login.xml` again you should see the following code:
+If you look in the `app/views/login` folder, you'll see three files: `login.css`, `login.js`, and `login.xml`.
+When you open `login.xml` you should see the following code:

 ``` XML
 <Page>